Solar deity

-A solar deity or sun deity is a deity who represents the Sun, or an aspect of it.
+A solar deity or sun deity is a deity who represents the Sun or an aspect thereof.
 Such deities are usually associated with power and strength.
 Solar deities and Sun worship can be found throughout most of recorded history in various forms.
+The English word sun derives from Proto-Germanic *sunnǭ.
 The Sun is sometimes referred to by its Latin name Sol or by its Greek name Helios.
-The English word sun derives from Proto-Germanic *sunnǭ.

 Overview

-Predynasty Egyptian beliefs attribute Atum as the Sun god and Horus as god of the sky and Sun.
+Predynasty Egyptian beliefs attribute Atum as the Sun god and Horus as a god of the sky and Sun.
 As the Old Kingdom theocracy gained influence, early beliefs were incorporated into the expanding popularity of Ra and the Osiris-Horus mythology.
 Atum became Ra-Atum, the rays of the setting Sun.
 Osiris became the divine heir to Atum's power on Earth and passed his divine authority to his son, Horus.
 Other early Egyptian myths imply that the Sun is incorporated with the lioness Sekhmet at night and is reflected in her eyes; or that the Sun is found within the cow Hathor during the night and reborn each morning as her son (bull).

 Mesopotamian Shamash played an important role during the Bronze Age, and "my Sun" was eventually used to address royalty.
 Similarly, South American cultures have a tradition of Sun worship as with the Incan Inti.

 In Germanic mythology, the solar deity is Sol; in Vedic, Surya; and in Greek, Helios (occasionally referred to as Titan) and (sometimes) as Apollo.
-In Proto-Indo-European mythology the sun appears to be a multilayered figure manifested as a goddess but also perceived as the eye of the sky father Dyeus.
+In Proto-Indo-European mythology the sun appears to be a multilayered figure manifested as a deity but also perceived as the eye of the sky father Dyeus.